The Geography of India

-The geography of India is unique in that India contains many diverse geological features and climates; these, features and climates are not normally found in one country.
+The geography of India is unique in that India contains many diverse geological features and different climates.
+These features and climates are not generally found in one country.
 India is located in South Asia and its location coordinates are north of the equator at 8°4' and 37°6' north latitude, and 68°7' and 97°25' east longitude.
+Because of its location and its shape, it has areas of cold mountainous climate, areas of mediterranean climate, areas of desert climate, and areas of forrest too.

 India lies completely on what is called the Indian Plate.
 The Indian plate is the northern portion of the Indio-Australian Plate, which is a huge tectonic plate.
+A tectonic plate is a massive slab of solid rock that is made up of Earth's lithosphere, which consists of Earth's crust and its upper mantle.
 The Indian Plate encompasses the India, Australia and their surrounding oceans.

-India is the world's seventh largest country with a massive area of 1,269,219 sq miles.
+India is the world's seventh largest country, in terms of its geographical size.
+India has a massive land area of 1,269,219 square miles.
 It measures 1,997 miles from north to south, and 1,860 miles from east to west.
-The perimeter of India's coast alone measures an astounding 4,671 miles.
+The perimeter of India's coastline alone measures an astounding 4,671 miles.
 Approximately the lower two-thirds of India is surrounded by bodies of water.
-These importantbodies of water and water systems of India have enabled it to sustain an enormous amount of life.
+These important bodies of water and the water systems of India have enabled it to sustain an enormous amount of life through historical civilizations.

-The Chin and Kachin Hills lie in the far northeast of India, and the Khasi and Mizo hills are located in the Indo-Gangetic Plain, which runs East to West in the Northern.
+The Chin and Kachin Hills lie in the far Northeast of India, and the Khasi and Mizo hills are located in the Indo-Gangetic Plain, which runs East to West in the Northern region of India.
 The Ganges river basically forms the Indo-Gangetic Plain.
-The Ganges-Brahmaputra River System runs through most of northern, eastern, and central India.
+The Ganges-Brahmaputra River System runs through most of Northern, Eastern, and Central India.
 Most of southern India is in a region called the Deccan Plateau, and the western portion is occupied by the Thar Desert.

 geography of india, india geography,physical map of india